Council resolved to extend the payment period. To receive the 5% discount, notices must be paid in full by 5.00 pm 27 July 2021.

 Approximately 1000 ratepayers will get a supplementary notice.

-If you receive a supplementary notice, you will need to pay the balance of the rates notice.
+If you receive a supplementary notice, you will need to pay the balance of the general rates notice by 27 July 2021.

 While we try our best to ensure notices are correct when they are sent out, each ratepayers situation is unique and sometimes quite complex.